This story has been updated. It was originally posted on April 18, 2017.

 The lists you make for yourself won’t affect how often you see your friends in your News Feed, but you can bookmark each list and use them as alternatives to the main News Feed.
 This way, you’ll see only updates from people on that list.

 As an added bonus, whenever you share something on Facebook, you can limit the audience to any one of the lists you’ve created.
 For example, you might want to tweak your settings so only your closest friends and relatives will see all the baby photos you’re uploading.

 Choose who you see first

 If you’d rather not get notifications each time your close friends post, you can use a different setting to choose who comes first in your News Feed.
-Click the three dots to the side of the News Feed link on the Facebook website, then select Edit Preferences.
-The top option lets you set who you’ll see first in the News Feed.
+Click the down arrow in the top right of the Facebook’s web page, open Settings & Privacy, and select News Feed Preferences.
+The top option lets you set who you’ll see first in your News Feed.
 Just click to select any of the suggestions Facebook gives you.
-Alternatively, head to a friend’s page, hover over the Following button, and choose See first.

 This works a lot like Close Friends, but unlike Close Friends, you won’t get notifications about everything these friends do—their posts will just be prioritized in the News Feed.
 Again, your friends won’t get any alerts about how you’re sorting them, so you don’t have to worry about hurting anyone’s feelings.